unist-analytics/academic-kickstart/content/home/skills.md

 +++
 # A Skills section created with the Featurette widget.
 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Skills"
+title = "Research Areas"
-subtitle = ""
+subtitle = "Data Analytics Lab pursues leading-edge research in the following areas:"
 # Showcase personal skills or business features.
 #
 # Add/remove as many `[[feature]]` blocks below as you like.